Applications for the 2023 round are now open and close on Tuesday 26 April 2022 at 5pm (AEST).

 - a list of the collection materials you wish to access

 - contact details of two referees.
-Provide referees with a copy of your application, which you can download or print.
-Referees will be contacted by the Library after applications have been shortlisted.
+Applicants should provide referees with a copy of their application, which can be downloaded or printed.
+Referees of shortlisted applicants will be contacted by the Library.

 How are applications assessed?